TetraTheta/gmod-docs/docs/weapons/scaw.md

 #### Explosion Mode

-This will create explosions where your weapon aims.
+This will create explosions where your weapon aims.<br>
 Be aware that these explosions can kill you (and your friends)!

 #### Airboat Gun Mode

 Sometimes, explosions are not enough.
-In that case, you can fire an Airboat Gun.
+In that case, you can fire an Airboat Gun.<br>
 It is highly effective to combine helicopters!

 #### Combine Ball Mode

 Tired of charging AR2 Alt Fire to shoot combine balls?
-This fire mode will cover you.
+This fire mode will cover you.<br>
 With this, you can fire a very fast combine ball without any limitation.

 #### Grenade Mode

 Do you love spamming grenades?
-This will do the job for you much faster!
+This will do the job for you much faster!<br>
 Motivated by [this video](http://youtu.be/LJDTgsXsP0k).